 Light and Temperature

+The rattlesnake does not like cold weather.
 It grows best in temperatures ranging between 65°-75° degrees Fahrenheit with plenty of humidity.

 Watering and Feeding